redhotchili0909/robot_localization/README.md

 ## Challenges Faced

 ## Possible Future Improvements

 Given more time, it could have been interesting to explore other weight distributions more in depth.
+Gaussian distribution worked very well for us, but tinkering around with other distributions such as Laplace distribution or a mixture of Gaussian and a uniform distribution.

 ## Lessons Learned